Decline and fall of Pedro II of Brazil: Republicanism

 As "the republicans themselves recognized, the party did not have size, organization and popular support enough to overthrow the monarchy."
 Republicanism "did not manage, at any moment of its development, to spur the national soul.
 It never had the stature to provoke a strong enthusiasm or enlist all forces that were divorcing from the throne."
 Even with radical propaganda and little interference from the authorities, the Republican Party in existence from the beginning of the 1870s was a small one.
 It praised republics such as the United States, France and Argentina, while conveniently ignoring progressive monarchies such as the United Kingdom and the Scandinavian countries.
 In 1889, its members were "spokesmen in public squares and writers of periodicals.
-They were far from having the power to develop a propaganda that could shake the foundations of the throne."
+They were far from having the power to develop propaganda that could shake the foundations of the throne."
 In the "political process of the second empire [reign of Pedro II], the republican party had such a dull and secondary role that it might even have been forgotten; it was unable to influence rationales advocating the regime's dissolution."
 It was the crisis between the military and the Government, "of very diverse origin and evolution" from the republicanism, which was to prove the main factor in the fall of the monarchy.

 Pedro II showed no interest in the republican manifesto of 1870.
 The Marquis of São Vicente, then President of the Council of Ministers, suggested to the emperor that republicans be forbidden to enter into public service, a practice then common in monarchies.
 Pedro II answered, "Mr. São Vicente, allow the nation to govern itself and decide whatever [monarchy or republic] they want."
 The President reprimanded the monarch, "Your Majesty does not have a right to think in that way.
 The Monarchy is a constitutional doctrine which Your Majesty swore to maintain; it is not incarnate in the person of Your Majesty."
 But the Emperor did not care and simply answered: "Well, if the Brazilians do not want me as their Emperor, I shall become a teacher instead!"